-We will discuss safe use of specific equipment before using that equipment is used in this course.
-Some equipment is dangerous if improperly used (lasers, centrifuges etc.) Most equipment is expensive and fragile.
+We will discuss safe use of specific equipment before using that equipment in this course.
+Some equipment is dangerous if improperly used (autoclaves, centrifuges etc.) MOST equipment is expensive and fragile!
 Specific safety issues associated with equipment used in this lab will be presented when the equipment is first used.
-Anyone who is misses all or part of that equipment safety instruction will not be allowed to use that equipment.
+Anyone who is misses part of that equipment safety instruction will not be allowed to use it.